A provably stable neural network Turing Machine: Related Work

 \section{Related Work}

-Historically, grammatical inference \cite{gold1967language} has been at the core of language learnability and could be considered to be fundamental in understanding important properties of natural languages.
-A summary of the theoretical work in formal languages and grammatical inference can be found in \cite{de2010grammatical}.
-Applications of formal language work have led to methods for predicting and understanding sequences in diverse areas, such as financial time series, genetics and bioinformatics, and software data exchange \cite{giles2001noisy,wieczorek2016use,exler2018grammatical}.
-Many neural network models take the form of a first order (in weights) recurrent neural network (RNN) and have been taught to learn context free and context-sensitive counter languages \cite{lstmcfg,das1992learning,boden2000context,tabor2000fractal,wiles1995learning,sennhauser2018evaluating,nam2019number,wang2019stateregularized,cleeremans1989finite,kolen1994recurrent,cleeremans1989finite,weiss2017extracting}.
-However, from a theoretical perspective, RNNs augmented with an external memory have historically been shown to be more capable of recognizing context free languages (CFLs), such as with a discrete stack \cite{das1993using,pollack1990recursive,sun1997neural}, or, more recently, with various differentiable memory structures \cite{joulin2015inferring,grefenstette2015learning,graves2014neural,kurach2015neural,zeng1994discrete,hao2018context,yogatama2018memory,graves2016hybrid,le2019neural,mali2019neural,arabshahi2019memory,mali2020recognizing}.
-Despite positive results, prior work on CFLs was unable to achieve perfect generalization on data beyond the training dataset, highlighting a troubling difficulty in preserving long term memory.
-It was previously shown that was caused by the instability of the internal representations of learned states of RNNs learning deterministic finite state automata (DFA)\cite{omlin1996constructing}, which should be the same for states in a stack RNN learning a PDA since a PDA is DFA controlling a stack.
-Early work primarily focused on constructing DFA in recurrent networks with hard-limiting neurons \cite{alon1991efficient,horne1994bounds,minsky1967computation}, sigmoidal \cite{omlin1996stable,giles1993extraction,omlin1996extraction,omlin1996constructing} and radial-basis functions \cite{alquezar1995algebraic,frasconi1992injecting}.
-The importance and equivalence of differentiable memory over a discrete stack while learning is still unclear \cite{joulin2015inferring,mali2020recognizing}.
-Recently, \cite{Merrill19,merrill2020formal,gru2019pda} theoretically studied several types of RNNs and analyzed them to understand various classes of languages accepted by them under finite precision. \cite{Merrill19} showed the computational power of RNNs, which is related in understanding various classes of formal language accepted by RNNs in real world and finite precision settings.
-Even more recently, and more closely related to our work, \cite{gru2019pda} showed that arbitrary-precision RNNs are capable of emulating PDA, and can therefore recognize all deterministic context-free languages.
-While they focus on using infinite-precision edge weights to show that gate recurrent units are as powerful as PDA, our proof uses finite-precision weights.\footnote{In \cite{gru2019pda}, the ``stack memory'' lies in the extended precision of the edge weights.
-Our ``stack memory'' lies on additional neurons.} Furthermore, our model is easily interpretable: given the model, it is clear how to read the weights to determine the state transition rules and stack action rules.
-Finally, our approach can easily be generalized to other state machines, such as Turing Machines, since the neural architecture directly relates to the state machine architecture.
+Historically, grammatical inference (\cite{gold1967language}) has been at the core of language learnability and could be considered to be fundamental in understanding important properties of natural languages.
+A summary of the theoretical work in formal languages and grammatical inference can be found in (\cite{de2010grammatical}).
+Applications of formal language work have led to methods for predicting and understanding sequences in diverse areas, such as financial time series, genetics and bioinformatics, and software data exchange (\cite{giles2001noisy,wieczorek2016use,exler2018grammatical}).
+Many neural network models take the form of a first order (in weights) recurrent neural network (RNN) including Long short term memory (LSTM), Gated Recurrent Unit (GRU) and other variants and have been taught to learn context free and context-sensitive counter languages (\cite{lstmcfg,das1992learning,boden2000context,tabor2000fractal,wiles1995learning,sennhauser2018evaluating,nam2019number,wang2019stateregularized,cleeremans1989finite,kolen1994recurrent,cleeremans1989finite,weiss2017extracting}).
+However, from a theoretical perspective, RNNs augmented with an external memory have historically been shown to be more capable of recognizing context free languages (CFLs), such as with a discrete stack (\cite{das1993using,pollack1990recursive,sun1997neural}), or, more recently, with various differentiable memory structures (\cite{joulin2015inferring,grefenstette2015learning,graves2014neural,kurach2015neural,zeng1994discrete,hao2018context,yogatama2018memory,graves2016hybrid,le2019neural,mali2019neural,mali2020recognizing}).
+Despite positive results, prior work on CFLs was unable to achieve perfect generalization on data beyond the training dataset, highlighting a troubling difficulty in preserving long term memory (\cite{sennhauser2018evaluating,mali2020neural, mali2021recognizing, mali2021recognizing2, suzgun2019memoryaugmented}).